Skip to Content

 What to Do Next

 If you’ve been injured in a car accident and sustained spinal cord injury, you may be eligible for compensation.
 Contact an experienced personal injury lawyer today.
 At Coxwell & Associates, we have worked on my auto traffic accidents that resulted in spinal cord injury, and have helped many Mississippians.
-Get in contact with us today for a free consultation.
+Get in contact with us today for a consultation.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.